jozef-allen/dog-game/README.md

 ### Game component

-First I created some state called ```dogData``` and wrote some code to fetch the breed list from Dog API within ```.useEffect```, setting ```dogData``` to what was returned.
+This app has various pieces of state.
+The first one listed is ```dogData```, and this holds the breed data that's fetched from the API.
+This ```fetch``` is called from within ```.useEffect```, with ```[]``` passed as the dependency so it only runs on initial render.

-My app counts the number of breeds using ```Object.keys```, then uses this length to iterate over the breed list, checking each breed for sub-breeds.
+My app counts the number of breeds using ```Object.keys```, then uses this ```length``` to iterate over the breed list, checking each breed for sub-breeds.
 If the breed has none, it gets pushed to my new array (```fullBreedList```) as is.
-If it has sub-breeds the sub-breed value is taken as the first string and concatenated to the main breed, which becomes the second string.
+If it has sub-breeds, the sub-breed value is taken as the first string and concatenated to the main breed, which becomes the second string.
 The resulting string is pushed to ```fullBreedList```.

 This concatenation creates names for breeds as we would speak them in conversation (e.g. 'English Bulldog').
-However, there were one or two where the order was flipped (e.g. ```shepherd australian``` rather than 'Australian Shepherd').
+However, there were one or two instances where the order was flipped (e.g. ```shepherd australian``` rather than 'Australian Shepherd').
 This was simply down to the way the data was structured on Dog API and out of my control, but I wrote my code to make the flipped order the exception (2 out of 148).

 ### Main function

-I then started on my ```findRandomBreed``` function which contains the majority of the logic in my app and is triggered by a button click, essentially starting the game.
+Next is my ```findRandomBreed``` function, which contains the majority of the logic in my app and is triggered by a button click, essentially starting the game.
 The first few lines of this function are resetting various pieces of state that get used later on.

 Next it grabs a random breed from the list of 148, then checks if the breed contains one or two words.
-If it contains one word (e.g. ```beagle```), the function plugs it into the URL string which accesses the photos (e.g. ```https://dog.ceo/api/breed/beagle/images```).
-If it contains two words the function plugs in the two words in reverse order (e.g. ```https://dog.ceo/api/breed/bulldog/english/images```).
+If it contains one word (e.g. ```beagle```), the function plugs it into the URL string which accesses the photos as is (e.g. ```https://dog.ceo/api/breed/beagle/images```).
+If it contains two words, the function plugs in the two words in reverse order (e.g. ```https://dog.ceo/api/breed/bulldog/english/images```).

-Using this URL and ```fetch```, the function takes the directory's data and selects a random photo from it.
+Using this URL and ```fetch```, ```findRandomBreed``` then takes the directory's image data and selects a random photo.
 I created some more state called ```result```, and this is an object that holds the main data that makes the game possible.
 It has three keys:
 - ```breed``` (the main breed string)
 - ```firstWord``` (the sub-breed string, if it exists)
 - ```image``` (the photo/JPEG's URL, and this is set to a default value that shows the same first dog photo when the page initially renders)

 So  ```findRandomBreed```'s last step is to set ```result```'s state, but just before it does it capitalises the first letter of the strings.

 There's a debate as to whether dog breed names are proper nouns; basically some are and some aren't but for consistency I decided to capitalise each word.

 ### Time to guess